DHWON-cpu/DHWON-cpu/README.md

-# Hi, I'm DongHwan Won 👋
+# I'm DongHwan Won 👋

-🎯 BI / Data Analyst specializing in Healthcare Analytics
-📍 Based in Ottawa, Canada
+Healthcare-focused data analyst with 10+ years of experience in biotech R&D, medical devices, and drug discovery.
+Currently specializing in SQL, Power BI, Python, and machine learning to transform complex scientific and operational data into actionable business insights.
+Proven ability to bridge scientific research and data analytics, supporting data-driven decision-making in healthcare and operational environments.

 I transform complex healthcare and operational data into actionable insights using SQL, Python, and BI tools.